Kumkum (actress): Career

 Kumkum was discovered by Guru Dutt.
 Guru Dutt was to picturize the song "Kabhi Aar Kabhi Paar Laaga Teere Nazar" for his movie Aar Paar (1954) on his friend Jagdeep (father of Javed Jaffery, Naved Jaffery), but later decided to picturize this song on a female actor.
 But at that time, no one agreed to do a small song.
 Then Guru Dutt finally picturized this song on Kumkum.
 Later, Kumkum was seen in a small role in Pyaasa (1957).
 The famous song "Yeh Hai Bombay Meri Jaan" from C.I.D (1956), sung by Geeta Dutt was picturized on her.
 She was also paired alongside Shammi Kapoor in a side role in Mem Saheb (1956) and also in lead opposite Shammi Kapoor in Char Dil Char Raahein (1959).
+She became the first heroine to be cast opposite Dharmendra in his debut film Dil Bhi Tera Hum Bhi Tere in 1960.

 She was trained in Kathak by the noted Pandit, Shambhu Maharaj.
 She showed her dancing talents in the film Kohinoor (1960) with Dilip Kumar.
 "Madhuban Mein Radhika Nache Re" and "Haye Jaadugar Qaatil, Haazir Hai Mera Dil", sung by Asha Bhosle for Naushad were picturized on Kumkum.
 She was paired opposite Kishore Kumar in films like Ganga Ki Laharen, Shreeman Funtoosh, Haaye Mera Dil and Mr. X in Bombay.
 She was leading heroine in all-time favorite Hindi Sad song "mere mehboob kayamat hogi" from mr. x in Bombay.
 This was a science fiction movie of that time and Kumkum was a great star.
 The songs like "Khoobsurat Haseena" from Mr. X in Bombay, "Ijazat Ho Toh" from Haaye Mera Dil, "Sultana Sultana" from Shreeman Funtoosh and "Machalti Hui" from Ganga Ki Lahren, which were picturized on the pair Kishore-Kumkum remains popular since their release to this day.

 Kumkum was a favorite choice for writer director Ramanand Sagar.
 Sagar decided to cast Kumkum as Dharmendra's sister in Ankhen, a super hit film of 1968.
 In 1970, for Geet, Kumkum was Ramanand Sagar's choice for a small role.
-But in Lalkar (1972), she was paired with Dharmendra, while Rajendra Kumar was paired with Mala Sinha.
+In the 1972 hit film Lalkar, she was one of the four main leads and was paired opposite Dharmendra.
 Kumkum was paired with Kiran Kumar in Jalte Badan (1973), produced, directed and written once again by Sagar.
 She was paired opposite Vinod Khanna in Dhamkee in 1973 and the duet song "Chand Kya Hai Roop Ka Darpan" became hugely popular.
 She was paired opposite Pran in the comedy film Ek Kuwara Ek Kuwari, directed by Prakash Mehra, which was a blockbuster.

 After her marriage, Kumkum left the industry.